kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 If tests fail, please read the indicated log files and search the failure cases and their values.

-100 randam values are generated for one property with the default of hspec.
+100 random values are generated for one property by default in hspec.
-If you want to change it, do as follows:
+If you want to change it, do so as follows:

     % cabal test --test-option=--maximum-generated-tests=1000